jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Architecture is fundamentally about controlling change.
 Good modular design allows systems to evolve safely and incrementally.
-A well-designed system allows behavior to change while stable infrastructure remains intact.
+A well-designed system allows behavior to change while stable infrastructure remains intact, much like my previous experience mentioned above.

 That matters even more in an AI-driven world.